A Guide to Cutting The Cable TV Cord

 - Assess if you have the right equipment to view programs.
 (Streaming device, streaming services, smart TV).

-- Calculate price of all services and compare to old bill.
+- Calculate the price of all services and compare to old bill.
 Make needed cuts to save if needed.

 Antennas Are Back!!! – Free TV